Srinu363/iiit-internship-task2/README.md

 Contributing
 Contributions are welcome!
 Feel free to open issues or pull requests for any improvements, bug fixes, or new features.

-License
-This project is licensed under the MIT License.

-Contact
-For any questions or inquiries, please contact us at contact@odyssey.com.